floybix/xylo/README.md

 silenced.
 The non-silenced parts are called _open_ DNA.
 When a cell comes in contact with an external stimulus, the stimulus is always presented as a DNA-like sequence which is matched against the cell's open DNA.
-In addition, cells allow internal dynamics by accumulating molecular products -- more DNA-like sequences -- which again match against the cell's open DNA.
-Internal dynamics just means that there is some memory; behaviour can be more complex than an immediate reaction.
+And cells allow internal dynamics by accumulating molecular products -- more DNA-like sequences -- which again match against the cell's open DNA.
+Internal dynamics just means that there is some memory in a cell; behaviour can be more complex than an immediate reaction.

 A match to a section of DNA can be inexact: a score is calculated allowing for mismatches, insertions and deletions (the Smith-Waterman algorithm).
-Since there may be multiple possible matching sites across a DNA sequence, these similarity scores are used to weight the probability of selecting each site.
+Since there may be multiple possible matching sites across a DNA sequence, these scores are used to weight the probability of selecting each site.
 Once a site is bound, the DNA is read from that point forward and interpreted as a sequence of operations.
 These are introduced below.

 ### Reproduction